gitter-badger/admin-docs/docs/source/installation.rst

     sudo ./mongodb.install.debian.sh

-This will add the MongoDB repositories to your package sources and install version 2.4.11 of MongoDB.
+This will add the MongoDB repositories to your package sources and install the version 2.4.x of MongoDB.
 You can now simply start and stop the MongoDB server by calling ::

     sudo /etc/init.d/mongodb start